lizmat/Commands/README.md

 The `extended-help-from-hash` instance method returns a new `Commands` object that can help with the "help frob" case, as well as the "help frobnicate" case.

-All one needs to do is set up a hash where a key should match one of the commands of a `Commands` instance, and the valuei is a text to be shown when in-depth help is requested.
+All one needs to do is set up a hash where a key should match one of the commands of a `Commands` instance, and the value is a text to be shown when in-depth help is requested.

 A simple case: